Discipline in Public – The Best Strategy of All

 Changing the Dance

-Mom decides to work on her instruction routine between her and Tyler.
-Mom realizes that part of the problem in their pattern is that she gives Tyler instructions while he’s still involved in his task.
+Mom decides to work on her instruction routine with Tyler.
+Mom realizes that part of the problem in their pattern is that she gives Tyler instructions while he’s still involved in his playing.
 Mom decides to change the pattern and determines not to give instructions to her son until he’s broken concentration from his activity.
 In fact, Mom explains to Tyler that from now on she’s going to just call his name and expect him to come when called.
 Tyler won’t know why Mom is calling him.
 It may be because it’s time to go out the door, or time to have a snack, or just because she wants to say “I love you.”

-Mom then begins the homework by practicing this new “come when you’re called” rule with Tyler.
+Mom then begins the work by practicing this new “come when you’re called” rule with Tyler.
 Most of the time he comes but sometimes he doesn’t, resulting in immediate correction.
 Mom affirms Tyler for his responsiveness when he comes and once she has him close and gives an instruction, she sees marked improvement in his responsiveness.
 Mom continues to practice the new routine with Tyler several times a day.
 Then she practices at the park and around the neighborhood.
 When she feels confident that Tyler has changed the relating pattern significantly, Mom tries the new routine at the store or at church with encouraging results.

 Disrespect is an Unhealthy Pattern

-When Rudy sensed that his daughter was being rude, sarcastic, or unkind in their discussions, he’d stop the dialogue with some kind of statement like “That wasn’t kind” or “You don’t have to treat me unkindly because you disagree.”
+When Ron sensed that his daughter was being rude, sarcastic, or unkind in their discussions, he’d stop the dialogue with some kind of statement like “That wasn’t kind” or “You don’t have to treat me unkindly because you disagree.”
 In some situations the comment was enough for his daughter to snap back into more healthy dialogue.
 On a couple of occasions, though, his daughter was particularly angry and refused to back down.
 Dad required a break from the dialogue to settle down and even told his daughter that she needed to stay off the computer and even out of her bedroom until she was willing to talk to him about the problem in a mature way.

 Practice, Practice, Practice